-So far in our administration, we've taken some steps to try and strengthen the foundation of families.
-On my first day in office, I required all state agencies that impact families and children to draft a family impact statement, to ensure that no rule or regulation in the state of Indiana would be a detriment to healthy families in our state.
-We've also initiated a multi-agency effort in the state of Indiana to bring together a diverse group of Hoosiers and national leaders to have a conversation about the research and best practices about promoting childbearing in intact homes in the next year.
+We've already taken some steps to strengthen the foundation of families.
+On my first day in office, I required all state agencies that impact families and children to draft a family impact statement in order to ensure that no rule or regulation in the state of Indiana would be a detriment to healthy families in our state.
+We've initiated a multi-agency effort to bring together a diverse group of Hoosiers and national leaders to have a conversation about the research and best practices in promoting childbearing in intact homes in the next year.
 I look forward to working with all the state voters in this room today as we work toward that goal.

-I know that the issue of family and particularly the issue of marriage will be in discussion in the upcoming session of the General Assembly.
+I know that the issue of family, and particularly the issue of marriage, will be in discussion in the upcoming session of the General Assembly.
 Let me just say that there are good people on both sides of the issue.
-My position on the issue of marriage is fairly well known.
+My position on the issue of marriage is fairly well-known.
 I believe in traditional marriage.
 But however the General Assembly deals with that issue, I also believe our conversation about family has to be more than just a debate over definitions.
-We have to come together as a state to encourage stronger families in Indiana, and I'll briefly summarize some of our ideas.
+We have to come together as a state to encourage stronger families, and I'll briefly summarize some of our ideas.

 First and foremost, many of you know that I cherish vulnerable, infant human life.
-But one of the things our administration has done early on is really focused on a real challenge and a real crisis in the state of Indiana.

-As I stand here today, I say with a heavy heart, Indiana's infant mortality rate is the 6th worse in America.
-Now, we gathered together nearly a thousand healthcare officials and stakeholders across the state of Indiana-the first ever summit on infant mortality and it was just a few short weeks ago.
-And I said it was important as we began a discussion on how we could confront the crisis of infant mortality in the state of Indiana that we understand that we're not talking about numbers, we're talking about heartbreak.
-That and each and every one of these cases is an example of inexplicable pain for Hoosiers, and inexplicable loss for our communities and for our state.
-And so, we have initiated a process, on a multi-agency basis, to see how we can make progress in lowering the number of children who die in the first year of life.
+One of the things our administration has done is to focus on a real challenge and a real crisis in the state of Indiana.
+As I stand here today, I say with a heavy heart, Indiana's infant mortality rate is the sixth worst in America.
+Now, we gathered together nearly a thousand healthcare officials and stakeholders across the state of Indiana, the first ever summit on infant mortality, and it was just a few short weeks ago.
+I said it was important as we began a discussion on how we could confront the crisis of infant mortality and that we understand that we're not talking about reducing numbers, we're talking about reducing heartbreak.

+Each and every one of these cases is an example of inexplicable pain for Hoosiers, and inexplicable loss for our communities and for our state.
+We have initiated a process on a multi-agency basis to see how we can make progress in lowering the number of children who die in the first year of life.
 Infant mortality is a problem that we need to confront together, and we need to confront with urgency.
-Our Department of Health is putting together a plan that will work with outside partners to provide essential prenatal care, education about health practices at 39 weeks, because the statistics suggest that mortality is related to early birth weight and rates, and we just started to identify that important link as we have studied best practices in other states.
-And so, I want to ask you to join us in this conversation.
+The statistics suggest that mortality is related to early birth weight and rates, and so the Indiana State Department of Health is putting together a plan that will work with outside partners to provide essential prenatal care and education about health practices at 39 weeks.
+I want to ask you to join us in this conversation.
 We must make it our aim to stand for the most vulnerable among us.
-We must lower the infant mortality rates in the state of Indiana.
+We must lower the infant mortality rate in the state of Indiana.